Trxshbugg/web_scraping_with_python/README.md

 Job Finder Script

-A Python script that scrapes job listings from TimesJobs and filters them based on the skills provided by the user.
-It also includes functionality to extract specific data from an HTML file (e.g., course details from a local file).
+A Python-based project to automate the process of finding and filtering job listings from online sources.
+This script focuses on simplifying the job search by excluding positions requiring specific skills that the user is not familiar with.

 Features

-Scrapes job listings using BeautifulSoup and Requests.
+Automated Job Search: Scrapes job listings from TimesJobs and filters them based on the user’s input.
-Filters jobs based on skills you are unfamiliar with.
-Extracts details like:
-Company Name
-Skills Required
-Job Link
-Repeats job searching every 10 minutes (configurable).
-Bonus functionality to extract and print <h5> tags and course card information from an HTML file.
+Customizable Skill Filtering: Users can specify skills they are unfamiliar with to exclude irrelevant job postings.
+Periodic Execution: The script runs periodically to fetch the latest job postings, ensuring you stay updated.
+Detailed Job Information: Displays company name, required skills, and links to the full job description.

+How It Works

+The user specifies a list of skills they want to filter out.
+The script retrieves job listings posted within the last three days from TimesJobs.
+Jobs matching the user's criteria are displayed with relevant details.
+The process repeats at regular intervals, ensuring fresh job listings.
 Prerequisites
-Before running this script, make sure you have the following:
+Before using this script, ensure you have the following:

-Python 3.x installed
+Python 3.x installed on your system.
-The required Python libraries installed: bash
-Copy code
-pip install requests beautifulsoup4
-Usage
-Job Finder
-Run the script:
-bash
-Copy code
-python script_name.py
-Enter the skills you are unfamiliar with (separated by spaces).
-For example: sql
-Copy code
-put some skill that you are not familiar with:
->java php
-The script will filter out job listings containing these skills.
-The script will display job details such as company name, skills, and a link for more information.
-HTML File Processing
-Place the home.html file in the same directory as the script.
-The script will:
-Find all <h5> tags and print their content.
-Extract course details (name and price) from <div> tags with the class card.
-Code Explanation
-Main Functions
-find_jobs()
-Fetches job listings from TimesJobs.
-Filters jobs posted in the last 3 days.
-Filters out jobs requiring skills the user is unfamiliar with.
+Required Python libraries:
+requests for making web requests. beautifulsoup4 for parsing HTML content.
+Application Scenarios
+Job Seekers: Automate your job search and focus only on positions that match your expertise.
+Skill-Specific Searches: Identify jobs based on specific skill requirements and avoid irrelevant listings.
+Recruitment Assistance: Useful for recruiters or agencies to filter job postings for their clients.
+Additional Functionality
+The script also includes features for processing local HTML files.
+It can extract specific elements, such as course names and prices, from structured data.

+Repository Goals

+This repository aims to:
-Displays the job details.
+Simplify the job search process using Python automation.
-HTML File Processing
-Opens and reads a local HTML file.
-Extracts and prints all <h5> tags.
-Extracts course names and prices from <div> elements with the class card.
-Configuration
-Time Interval: Change the job searching interval by modifying the time_wait variable: python
-Copy code
-time_wait = 10  # Set to the desired number of minutes
-Technologies Used
-Python: Programming language.
-BeautifulSoup: For HTML parsing.
-Requests: For making HTTP requests.
-Notes
-Ensure that the website structure matches the parsing logic in the script.
-If the website changes, the script may need updates.
-The course extraction functionality is designed for a specific HTML structure (home.html).
+Provide an example of web scraping with BeautifulSoup and Requests.
+Offer a base script that can be further customized for various job portals and criteria.